Tiny-Earth/DemoSite/site/src/design.md

 The aim of course design is to create directed, scaffolded learning experiences in which students engage repeatedly with the course material, each other, and the instructional team [fink2006creating, freeman_increased_2011, wiggins2005understanding, wiggins2011understanding](@cite).

-Scientific teachers are designers: You select scientific content with purpose, organize it in a way that scaffolds learning, and evaluate how well it worked.
+Scientific teachers are "designers:" You select scientific content with purpose, organize it in a way that scaffolds learning, and evaluate how well it worked.
 You make decisions - before, during, and after the term - that help you achieve your aims and support student learning.
 As a teacher, scientist, and designer, you hold a number of commitments that inspire and inform how you carry out your course [flanagan2005values, flanagan2014values, belman2009instructional](@cite).

-As scientific teachers, you:
+These commitments:

 - Shape what you aspire to achieve in your work as a scientific teacher
 - Motivate you to pursue your own degree of quality
 - Guide you to explore and weigh between design alternatives